~links are affiliate links and small commissions can be made at not expense to the buyer

 ~In this collection Justice Ginsburg discusses gender equality, the workings of the Supreme Court, being Jewish, law and lawyers in opera, and the value of looking beyond US shores when interpreting the US Constitution.
 Throughout her life Justice Ginsburg has been (and continues to be) a prolific writer and public speaker.
 This book’s sampling is selected by Justice Ginsburg and her authorized biographers Mary Hartnett and Wendy W. Williams, who introduce each chapter and provide biographical context and quotes gleaned from hundreds of interviews they have conducted.

+Books can often remind us of a time and spark memories.
+It can also make you think about someone in your life.
 I read Summer of ’69 in my bookclub this year and I have to say I totally enjoyed it!
-Now I would say if you grew up during this time you would enjoy it even more!!
+What I kept thinking though is that if you grew up during this time you would enjoy it even more!!
+You could completely relate to it!
 Definitely a fun read.